Pavel Sergeyevich Stroganov: Personal life

+Art collection

 During his services abroad, he became interested in collecting paintings.
 Having inherited a house from his grandfather, he began remodeling it to suit his collection; hiring the Court Architect, Ippolit Monighetti, to carry out the work.
 He effectively turned his home into a museum, featuring early Italian painting and a collection of Chinese prints.
 In 1861, he organized and exhibition of works from several private collections, as well as the Imperial Collection, at the Imperial Academy of Arts.

 His home and collection were described in detail by the novelist, Dmitry Grigorovich, in a special edition of Пчела (The Bee), an arts and literature magazine.
 As a result, Stroganov used his influence to get Grigorovich an appointment as Secretary at the Imperial Society for the Encouragement of the Arts.
 He also made a donation to the Society to establish two awards: one for landscape painting, named after his father, and one for sculpture, named after himself.
 Later, he would donate items from his collection to the Society's museum.